Philippines defies church to push family planning

 MANILA (Reuters) - Philippine President Benigno Aquino is squaring off against his country’s powerful Catholic church in a bid to give people free access to the means to limit the size of their families.

 The predominately Catholic country has one of Asia’s fastest-growing populations together with significant levels of chronic poverty.
-While neighbors have accelerated towards prosperity, the Philippines has lagged.
+While neighbours have accelerated towards prosperity, the Philippines has lagged.

 Economists say high population growth is a primary factor for that, but the church disagrees.
 It says population growth is not a cause of poverty and that people need jobs, not contraception.